oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

     ```
 6. All this champion information is the information we'll use as input in our ML model.
 So, we need to harmonize column names and amount of variables in our pre-trained models, with the information we have available in real-time, so that the ML model can make predictions with everything available.
 This is achieved thanks to the __process_predictor_liveclient__ function.

 Congratulations, you have completed the Workshop!
+A recap of what we have learned is:
+- How to provision resources in OCI for Data Science purposes
+- How to create a datastore architecture for our problems
+- How to data mine League of Legends through an API
+- How to build and structure the data
+- How to connect to the Live Client API

 ## Acknowledgements